 The union will debate calls for a ballot for industrial action should the issue not be settled by the end of this month, and for a penalty clause to be included in any future pay deals should the state not uphold "its obligation to INTO members" in this regard.

-Association of Secondary Teachers in Ireland (ASTI) and Teachers Union of Ireland (TUI) delegates will begin their gatherings today, in Wexford and Kilkenny respectively, with both events running until Thursday.
+Association of Secondary Teachers in Ireland (ASTI) and Teachers Union of Ireland (TUI) delegates began their gatherings today, in Wexford and Kilkenny respectively, with both events running until Thursday.

 Read More: 5 concerns teachers will raise at trade union conferences

-Former president Michael D Higgins is also due to address INTO delegates in Killarney tomorrow.
+Former president Michael D Higgins is also due to address INTO delegates tomorrow.

 With negotiations on a new national wage agreement due to begin in the coming weeks, teachers' pay is among a number of key issues of concern to teachers this year; as are cost-of-living pressures, teacher workload, and, at second level, changes to leaving certificate subjects and, in particular, how students are to be assessed.